Rade58/chatops/README.md

 we need `Sklack Signing Secret` for veryfing that messages are valid (**Go to `Basic Information`(in left menu) -> `App Credentials`**)

 and we need `Bot User OAuth Token`(We can find this in *Oauth & Permissions* section)

+### Go to your slack workspace to add your bot to the channel you want

+type `/add` in channel, click on context menu `Add apps to channell`, pick your bot

+So, if you want bot to work for a specific channel you need to add it to specific channell.
+You can't add it to all channells